-The Master in Economics aims to endow its students with advanced training in modern economic theory and methods.
-The courses are taught in English by our faculty recruited from top schools on the international academic job market.
+The Master in Economics endows its students with advanced training in modern economic theory and methods.
+Courses are taught in English by our faculty recruited from top schools on the international academic job market.
 In addition to their coursework, master's students interact with the faculty, fellows, and researchers of the Collegio.
 They have access to the Collegio's facilities and scientific activities, such as seminars, lectures, and doctoral courses.

-Other graduates pursue a Ph.D. program in Economics.
-Recent Ph.D. placements include Arizona State University, Georgetown University, LSE Social Policy, LUISS Guido Carli University, Università di Bologna, Università di Torino, University of Pennsylvania, University of Rome Tor Vergata, Univesity of Minnesota – Twin Cities, Warwick University.
+Recent initial placements from previous cohorts include Banca d'Italia, Compagnia di San Paolo, European Central Bank, Federal Reserve Board, Food and Agriculture Organization (UN), ING Belgium, PricewaterhouseCoopers (PwC), Prodit Engineering, REF-E and SCS Consulting.
+Recent Ph.D. placements include Arizona State University, Georgetown University, LSE Social Policy, LUISS Guido Carli University, University of Pennsylvania, University of Rome Tor Vergata, University of Minnesota – Twin Cities, Toulouse University and Warwick University.

 Pierpaolo De Blasi

 Microeconomics, Ignacio Monzón

 Optimization for Economics, Claudio Mattalia and Luca Regis